MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 - Microsoft Azure Monitor SCOM managed instance (preview) is native to Azure while running System Center Operations Manager in Azure VMs is not a native solution.
 This means, Microsoft Azure Monitor SCOM managed instance (preview) will integrate smoothly with Azure and all of Azure’s updates will be available to Microsoft Azure Monitor SCOM managed instance (preview).
 - In terms of ease of deployment, Microsoft Azure Monitor SCOM managed instance (preview) is easy to deploy while running VMs in Azure takes possibly months of effort (and requires in depth technical knowledge).
 - Microsoft Azure Monitor SCOM managed instance (preview) uses SQL MI as the backend for database management by default.
-- Microsoft Azure Monitor SCOM managed instance (preview) comesk with backup and disaster recovery built in.
+- Microsoft Azure Monitor SCOM managed instance (preview) comes with backup and disaster recovery built in.

 ### What does line-of-sight mean?